Nivedita-coder/readme.md/README.md

   ## Community Programs

-- Mentoring, succession planning, and staffing - TODO
+- Mentoring, succession planning, and staffing
 - Resources from SIG Contributor Experience
   - Swag
     - The Project can provide you with K8s tshirts, stickers, and other